Richard-Shimada/food-sales-predictions/README.md

 ![image](https://user-images.githubusercontent.com/110313483/191889066-f91da510-d333-4c48-9078-c969c13c2100.png)

+## Pre-processing
+To prepare the dataset for modeling, I removed duplicates, imputed unknown values, encoded categorial data, and scaled numerical data.

-## Model
+## Modeling

 Describe your final model

-Report on MAE/MSE/RMSE
+Report on MAE/MSE/RMSE/R2

 Refer to the metrics to describe how well the model would solve the business problem

-## Methods
-- Remove duplicates, impute, encode, scale.
--

 ## Results